AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-services-api/howtos/export-pdf-form-data.md

 ### Input Document

-A PDF document basically an acroform for which the data needs to be exported.
+A PDF AcroForm from which data needs to be exported.

 ## REST API

-See our public API Reference for [Export PDF Form API](../../../apis/#tag/Export-PDF-Form-Data).
+See our public API Reference for [Export PDF Form Data API](../../../apis/#tag/Export-PDF-Form-Data).

 ## Export PDF Form Data

-The sample below exports a PDF form data and returns it as a JSON file.
+The sample below exports PDF form data and returns it as a JSON file.

 Please refer to the [API usage guide](../api-usage.md) to understand how to use our APIs.